dhirenshumsher/greenbird-configuration/README.md

 ```
 ..will load configuration properties and log them, but will not load Spring definitions or expose data via [JMX].

 This kind of explicit sub-system loading can be especially useful when testing.
-I.e. if you want to load only some specific Spring context for your test.
+E.g. if you want to load only some specific Spring context for your test.
 Then you will typically not load the context definitions sub-systems but load Spring definition files explicitly in your tests instead.